Ruchi-here/sudoku-solver/README.md

 ## File Structure

-- `index.html`: The main HTML file that contains the game layout and structure.
+- `sudoku.html`: The main HTML file that contains the game layout and structure.
-- `style.css`: The CSS file that defines the styling and appearance of the game elements.
+- `sudoku.css`: The CSS file that defines the styling and appearance of the game elements.
-- `script.js`: The JavaScript file that implements the game logic and functionality.
+- `sudoku.js`: The JavaScript file that implements the game logic and functionality.

 ## Development